AdamRaichu/vscode-zip-viewer/README.md

 #### Selective Extraction

 Next to each file name there is a checkbox.
 At the top of the editor is a button labeled `Extract Selected Files Only`.
 When you click that button, the extension will prompt you to select a Target Folder.
 The extension will then extract the selected files to that location.

+## Usage (GNU Zip Compression)

+The extension now contributes a custom "editor" for files compressed with GNU Zip (gzip) compression.

+When you open a file with one of the following file extensions, the extension will decompress the file, and write a new file to the workspace.
+Here is an example demonstrating the naming convention.

+You open a file called `smile.svg.svgz`.
+The extension decompresses it, and creates a file called `smile<unzippedSuffix>.svg`.

+### Supported File Types (gzip)

+- `.gz`
+- `.gzip`
+- `.svgz`
+- `.emz`
+- `.tg`

 ## Known Issues